 - Decades of experience as defense attorneys and former federal healthcare prosecutors.

 - Proven results in healthcare fraud investigations and prosecutions.

 - A unique team approach that puts the full weight of our experience on each client’s side.

 - Uncompromising dedication to protecting our clients as efficiently as possible.

 Facing A Fraud Investigation in Jefferson City?
 Contact Tthe Trusted Team Of Oberheiden, P.C.

-To speak with an experienced Jefferson City health care fraud defense attorneys, please call (888) 519-4897 or send us your contact information online.
+To speak with an experienced Jefferson City healthcare fraud defense attorneys, please call 888-680-1745 or send us your contact information online.
 We are available every day of the year, and we can take immediate action to intervene in your federal investigation.